Holidays Calendar for April 30, 2014

 • 1943 Died: Otto Jespersen, Danish linguist who specialized in the English grammar.
 His best known work is Language: Its Nature, Development and Origin.

-• 1902 Born: Theodore Schultz, American economist who awarded the 1979 Nobel Memorial Prize in Economic Sciences (jointly with William Arthur Lewis).
+• 1902 Born: Theodore Schultz, American economist who was awarded the 1979 Nobel Memorial Prize in Economic Sciences (jointly with William Arthur Lewis).

 • 1893 Born: Joachim von Ribbentrop, German businessmen and politician who served as Reich Minister for Foreign Affairs in Nazi Germany.